 eJautoiV dat. reflex. pro. "each other" - one another.
 Dative of direct object / complement.

-kaqwV kai "just as" - just as also [in Christ God forgave you]".
-Possibly carrying a comparative sense; we are to forgive as Christ forgave us.
+kaqwV kai "just as" - just as also.
+Possibly carrying a comparative sense; we are to forgive as Christ forgives us.
 Yet, it could also carry a causal force; we are to forgive because Christ forgave us, so Best.
 "Because the Lord has forgiven you, so you should forgive one another", Col.3:13.

-en + dat. "in [Christ]" - Either an instrumental sense, "through Christ", or a local sense, "in your union with Christ", O'Brien.
+en + dat. "in" - in [christ].
+Either an instrumental sense, "through Christ", or a local sense, "in your union with Christ", O'Brien.

-uJmin dat. pro. "[forgave] you" - [forgave] to you.
+uJmin dat. pro. "[forgave] you" - [god forgave] to you.
 Dative of direct object after the verb "to forgive."

 vi] Be loving, v1-2.
 Paul sums up his exhortation by encouraging his readers to "live a life of love."
 The love he speaks of is the type of love exhibited by Christ - a self giving love.
 To make his point, Paul uses an Old Testament image - a "fragrant offering and sacrifice to God".
 The reference is to the sacrificial offerings given to God at the temple.
 Paul applies this image to the life of the believer.